iltommi/qdb-documentation/source/api/c.rst

     :type alias: const char *
     :param content: A pointer to a buffer to search for and remove.
     :type content: char *
-    :param content_length: A pointer to a size_t initialized with the length of the destination buffer, in bytes.
+    :param content_length: A pointer to a qdb_size_t initialized with the length of the destination buffer, in bytes.
 It will be updated with the length of the retrieved content, even if the buffer is not large enough to hold all the data.
-    :type content_length: size_t *
+    :type content_length: qdb_size_t *
     :returns: An error code of type :c:type:`qdb_error_t`

-.. c:function:: qdb_error_t qdb_hset_contains (qdb_handle_t handle, const char * alias, const char * content, size_t content_length)
+.. c:function:: qdb_error_t qdb_hset_contains (qdb_handle_t handle, const char * alias, const char * content, qdb_size_t content_length)

     Determines if a hset has a given value.
 The hset must already exist.